sachinym/Github-Advanced-Security/Module2-SecretScanning.md

     >**Note:** It may take a moment for this secret to be discovered, and the commit author will receive an email once it has been found (as long as you are not ignoring the repository in your watch settings).

 1. Review the secret is identified as  _"Possibly active secret"_.
+You will be able to see the secret value and other details related to the same. and get to know how you can remediate the secret.

    ![Picture1](./images/possibleactivesecret.png)